 Materials from the Secretariat of the Ramsar Convention.

-The Ramsar Secretariat has created webinars to help National Focal Points and Contracting Parties prepare for COP14.
+The Ramsar Secretariat created webinars to help National Focal Points and Contracting Parties prepare for COP14.
 You can find them on their Capacity Building webpage.

 The resources include recorded webinars, downloadable PowerPoint presentations, and other relevant text-based documents.